physiopy/phys2bids/docs/contributing.rst

     If you want to check, type ``python --version`` in a terminal.

-Linux, mac  and Windows developer installation
+Linux, Mac  and Windows developer installation
 ------------------------------------

 Be sure to have ``git`` and ``pip`` installed.
 Fork the phys2bids repository to yours,then open a terminal and run::